 Skip to main content

-Use this York H6 guide to decide when to stop resetting, what to capture, and what to check before parts are quoted.
+Use this York H6 guide to capture the fault correctly and see what should be checked before parts are quoted.

 York H6 is listed as no feedback of indoor fan motor in Inverter Split, Multi-Split rows such as York P Series 9K-12K 115V wall-mounted ductless.
 The loaded row is source-backed by official diagnostic material.
 Confirm the exact model, series, or signal row before accepting a parts quote.